- Education and Science»

 Using Wingate’s concept of Long Range Penetration this group was to spread fear, uncertainty and cause chaos to the Japanese behind their own lines.
 They harried them with classic hit-and-run tactics when up to now the Japanese had only really experienced military success.
 Now they had to fight an enemy they could not see or predict and this hurt them both physically and more importantly their pride.

 The Chindits (officially known as the 77th infantry brigade) were the largest of the allied Special Forces of the 2nd World War and operated deep behind enemy lines in North Burma in the War against Japan.
-For many months they lived in and fought the enemy unaided in the jungles of Japanese occupied Burma, totally relying on a special RAF squadron of six C47 Dakotas to airdrop their supplies.
+For many months they lived in and fought the enemy unaided in the jungles of Japanese occupied Burma, totally relying on a special RAF squadron of six C47 Dakotas to airdrop their supplies and what they could glean from the jungle.

 There were two major Chindit expeditions into Burma, the first in February 1943 “Operation Longcloth”, consisted of a force of British, Ghurkha and some Burma rifles and using his innovative training methods formed a seven column brigade of about 3,000 men, with hundreds of mules, oxen and elephants carrying their supplies.